filipe-silva/FireflyIII.Net/generated/docs/TransactionsApi.md

 <a id="gettransactionbyjournal"></a>
 # **GetTransactionByJournal**
-> TransactionSingle GetTransactionByJournal (int id)
+> TransactionSingle GetTransactionByJournal (string id)

 Get a single transaction, based on one of the underlying transaction journals (transaction splits).